27. Oleochemical Fermentation Process#

 The oleochemical industry is focusing on renewable feedstocks and more sustainable pathways of production.
-Microbial pathways are generally not market competitive for the production of commodity oleochemicals, but technological breakthroughs in metabolic engineering are making microbial pathways a promising platform.
+Microbial pathways struggle to be market competitive for the production of commodity oleochemicals, but technological breakthroughs in metabolic engineering are making microbial pathways a promising platform.
 In this case study, we discuss how to model an aerobic fermentation system for producing microbial oil, which can be further upgraded to sustainable aviation fuel or other oleochemicals.
 The aerobic fermentation system (including the compressor, reactor, agitator, and heat exchange equipment) constitutes the major cost driver in the minimum oil selling price.

 The goals of this case study are to: